CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 From what we know now, we *could* do it like this:

 - `SELECT customer_id FROM reservations WHERE check_in_date = '2018/08/19';`
-- write down the list of customer ids on paper (e.g. 3, 5, 7)
+- write down the list of customer IDs on paper (e.g. 3, 5, 7)
 - `SELECT * FROM customers WHERE id IN (3, 5, 7);`

-However, we want the computer to figure out that we want ids 3, 5 and 7 by itself.
+However, we want the computer to figure out that we want IDs 3, 5 and 7 by itself.

 This is what a database "JOIN" is.
 In real life, if you work with databases, you will be using this thing *all* of the time - relationships between data are vitally important.

-Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the id column in the "customers" table.
+Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the ID column in the "customers" table.

 ```sql
 SELECT reservations.check_in_date, customers.first_name, customers.surname